PitneyBowes/pitneybowes-shipping-api-php/README.md

+# &#x1F534; DEPRECATED .
+THIS PROJECT IS NO LONGER MAINTAINED

 # Pitney Bowes Shipping Client Library for PHP

 The Pitney Bowes Shipping Services APIs provide easy access to United States